medic-code/bread-code-website/_posts/2019-10-13-the-last-sourdough-starter-recipe-you-ever-need.md

 You are not forced to bake every weekend.
 Some liquid may gather on top of your mother dough, that's usually lactic acid and a good amount of alcohol.
 Just remove that, feed your dough again and you should be good.

+Please also check out my [full YouTube tutorial on how to make the starter.](https://youtu.be/ZTHHI0iuamA)